Acute Respiratory Illness

 Seasonal Influenza

-Seasonal influenza is at circulating at VERY HIGH levels in the Cape & Islands and throughout most of the state.
-We’re seeing an especially big jump in children (especially those under 5 years old) going to the Emergency Department for influenza.
+Seasonal influenza is circulating at VERY HIGH levels in the Cape & Islands, even while the rest of the state has dropped a level to “high.”
+We’re seeing an significant number of children (especially those under 5 years old) going to the Emergency Department for influenza.
 The oldest in our community (those over 80 followed by those 60-79 years old) are the ones increasingly being hospitalized.

-Nationally, seasonal influenza activity, including outpatient and emergency department visits, hospitalizations, and deaths, remains elevated across the country.
+Seasonal influenza activity remains elevated nationally but has decreased for four consecutive weeks.
+Data to date suggest the season has peaked, however, flu-related medical visits, hospitalizations, and deaths remain elevated, and CDC expects several more weeks of flu activity.
 Additional information about current influenza activity can be found at: MA DPH Influenza Reporting Dashboard and CDC Weekly U.S. Influenza Surveillance Report.

 Table 3.
 Flu Severity Indicators, Number of Visits and Percent of Total Visits that Week